ZhouShengsheng/sldir/README.md

 # sldir

-`sldir` is a handy command line tool to save and load frequent access directories.
+`sldir` is a handy command line tool for unix-like systems to save and load frequently visited directories.

 ## Features